mattstyles/stylex-import-export/readme.md

 ### Stylex 0.4.1

 * External dependencies _can_ bundle css, but stylex works best when consumers build the css.
 ESM is not currently supported, [this diff](https://github.com/facebook/stylex/commit/059c800db038310ac52bbdb333ea220cd18010c5) _might_ fix that (or maybe some BABEL_ENV stuff).
+* Dependencies using stylex also need to be included in NextJS transpile modules (possibly for the babel interop stuff).
 * A custom babel config is required to enable the stylex plugin which disables SWC as a compiler for Next.
 This, in turn, invalidates _some_ NextJS packages (next/font, probably server actions, probably more).
 [This diff](https://github.com/facebook/stylex/issues/297) will likely fix this.
 * Repo contains a babel config for `stylex-component-export` but this is unnecessary.
 It is kept as we want to test building css for each package alongside exporting the JS only (consumer builds css).